-Store-bought dye kits are full of plastic, and I'm not convinced of the safety of the dyes either.
+Store-bought dye kits are full of plastic, and questionable ingredients.
 All you need to dye eggs is probably already in your kitchen or available at your local farmers' market or grocer!
 Here and here are some tutorials for naturally dying Easter eggs!
 My grandmother and I experimented with a few techniques while dying eggs for our traditional Italian Easter egg-basket cookies - we used red cabbage for blue and turmeric for yellow!
 She also decided to experiment with coffee and dyed one brown.
 Some other ideas include using spinach for green, beets for pink, and blueberries for blue!

 In Greek Orthodox tradition, eggs are only dyed one color: red.
 To naturally achieve the desired deep red hue, the surprising ingredient you'll need is yellow onion skins!